 Career Guide to JMU Majors:

-The International Affairs major is a department within the College of Arts & Letters.
+The International Affairs major is offered through the Department of Political Science, one of two departments in the School of Public and International Affairs within the College of Arts & Letters.

 Admission and Progression Standards: